Yalantis/VishnuCalendar/README.md

 ## Let us know!

-We’d be really happy if you sent us links to your projects where you use our component.
+We’d be really happy If you sent us links to your projects where you use our component.
 Just send an email to github@yalantis.com And do let us know if you have any questions or suggestion regarding the animation.

 ## License